danhugo/SRGAN/README.md

 # SRGAN
 Super Resolution GAN.

-This is a re-implementation of SRGAN models based on original paper [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network](https://arxiv.org/abs/1609.04802).
+This is a re-implementation using Pytorch of SRGAN models based on original paper [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network](https://arxiv.org/abs/1609.04802).

 # Requirements
 * Pytorch